tderrien/FEELnc/README.md

 	FEELnc_codpot.pl -i candidate_lncRNA.gtf -a known_mRNA.gtf -l known_lncRNA.gtf

-However, for most organisms, the set of known_lncRNA transcripts is not known and thus a set of genomic intergenic regions are automatically extracted as the lncRNA training set.
+However, for most organisms, the set of known_lncRNA transcripts is not known and thus a set of genomic intergenic regions can be extracted as the lncRNA training set.
-In this case, the reference genome file is required (ref_genome.FA)
+In this case, the reference genome file is required (ref_genome.FA) and the mode of the lncRNA sequences simulation have to been set to **intergenic**.

-    FEELnc_codpot.pl -i candidate_lncRNA.gtf -a known_mRNA.gtf -g ref_genome.FA
+    FEELnc_codpot.pl -i candidate_lncRNA.gtf -a known_mRNA.gtf -g ref_genome.FA --mode=intergenic

 As in the previous module, if your reference annotation file  ("*ref_annotation.GTF*") contains additionnal fields such **transcript_biotype** and/or **transcript_status** in the [GENCODE annotation](http://www.gencodegenes.org/gencodeformat.html) or [ENSEMBL](http://www.ensembl.org), you can extract them manually or by using the **-b option** (as  to get the best training set of known mRNAs.

     FEELnc_codpot.pl -i candidate_lncRNA.gtf -a ref_annotation.GTF \
     -g ref_genome.FA \
-    -b transcript_biotype=protein_coding -b transcript_status=KNOWN
+    -b transcript_biotype=protein_coding -b transcript_status=KNOWN \
+    --mode=intergenic